Neutis/neutis-docs/docs/flasher/gui.md

-Flasher has user friendly gragical interface.
+Flasher has user friendly graphical interface.

 Session starts with initial window prompting you to choose image file and mode (flashing or testing).